-- Interviews for school related problems may be held in the school.
-Parents shall be notified and asked to attend the interview.
+- Interviews for school-related problems may be held in the school.
+Parents will be notified and asked to attend the interview.

-- In non-school related issues, the administrator shall determine the urgency of the request.
+- In non-school related issues, the administrator will determine the urgency of the request.
 Only in emergencies will the interview be permitted.
-If possible, parents shall be notified and asked to attend.
+If possible, parents will be notified and asked to attend.